How to Make Christmas Figures with Sculpey Polymer Clay

 Once the figure is cooled, it can be painted.
 Acrylic Paint is commonly used as it is waterbased and dries quickly.
 I opted to use Oil Paint on these figures as drying time was not an issue and I, personally, prefer the ease with which oil can be blended and the slight luminosity of oil that makes the figure resemble glazed ceramic.

 Alternatively, you can use coloured clay and not have to paint the figures at all.
-The Sculpey III comes in small blocks of a good range of colours.
+There are many brands of coloured Polymer Clay which come in small blocks of a good range of colours.
 These can even be mixed with each other to create subtle shades and blended into each other to create graduations of colour if required.